raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/cypress-auth.md

 ## Method/Design

+### Abstracted Gherkin Steps
+Presently, many of the defined Javascript functions for a given Gherkin step are bespoke or single-use instead of abstracted and should be adapted.
+Additionally, it was found that sessions were lingering between Gherkin scenarios as we did not have generic `setup` and `teardown` implementations ahead of these.
+Sufficient utilization of abstraction within the scenarios which are now doing setup/teardown between scenarios and proper session management should result in a cleaner Cypress execution and make future additions simpler.

 ### Abstracted utility authentication functions
 Our current cypress implementation has writes Gherkin scenarios `accounts.feature` which relies on definitions in `accounts.js`, `common-steps.js`, and finally `commands.js` which handle authentication in different ways for different scenarios (e.g., `login()`, `adminLogin()`, and `adminApiRequest()`)